ocupop/hawaiitax/src/_staff/justine-arnold.md

   <p><strong>Hometown: </strong>Lille, France</p><p><strong>Education:
   </strong>Western Colorado University, B.A. in Accounting &amp; B.A. in
-  Business Administration</p><p><strong>Experience:</strong> After earning her bachelor&rsquo;s degrees in Accounting &amp; Business Administration, Justine worked for the largest public accounting firm in Western Colorado as a Tax Accountant.
+  Business Administration</p><p><strong>Experience:</strong> After earning her bachelor’s degrees in Accounting &amp; Business Administration, Justine worked for the largest public accounting firm in Western Colorado as a Tax Accountant.
 During this time, she obtained her CPA license and worked with a variety of clients and industries including (but not limited to): real estate, healthcare, agriculture and ranching, professional service, hospitality and